influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withBaseImage(baseImage)
 ```

-Base image to use for a Prometheus deployment.
-Deprecated: use 'image' instead
+"Base image to use for a Prometheus deployment.
+Deprecated: use 'image' instead"

 ### fn spec.withConfigMaps